The morphology and interface structure of titanium on graphene: Results/Discussion

 We now discuss the epitaxial arrangement displayed by the Ti on Gr.
-The Ti $\langle2\bar{1}\bar{1}0\rangle$ directions are parallel to the Gr $\langle10\bar{1}0\rangle$ directions as shown in the diffraction patterns in Fig.~1(c), and the Gr [1000] surface normal is parallel to the Ti [1000] surface normal.
+The Ti $\langle2\bar{1}\bar{1}0\rangle$ directions are parallel to the Gr $\langle10\bar{1}0\rangle$ directions as shown in the diffraction patterns in Fig.~1(c-e), and the Gr~[1000] surface normal is parallel to the Ti~[1000] surface normal.

-We used a selected area aperture with a diameter of 520~nm.
-Therefore, each diffraction pattern include signals from several hundred Ti islands.
-The diffraction patterns show that each separate Ti island grows in identical alignment with the Gr.
-This crystal alignment between Ti and Gr is consistent with predictions from \textit{ab initio} calculations that we performed (see Methods), as well as with results from literature \cite{hsu2014surface, zagler2023interface, reidy2022mechanisms, fonseca2017graphene}.
-Figure 1(d) shows the expected atomic interface structure between Ti and Gr.
+Given the size of the selected area aperture used to acquire the diffraction patterns (diameter 520~nm), each pattern includes signals from tens or hundreds of Ti islands.
+These patterns show that each separate Ti island grows in identical alignment with the Gr.
+This crystal alignment between Ti and Gr is consistent with predictions from \textit{ab initio} calculations that we performed (see \textit{Methods}), as well as with results from literature \cite{hsu2014surface, zagler2023interface, reidy2022mechanisms, fonseca2017graphene}.
+Figure~1(f) shows the expected atomic interface structure between Ti and Gr.

 The nucleation density of Ti islands determines parameters such as density of grain boundaries and film stress and has a direct impact on the properties of the resulting thin films \cite{zhang1997atomistic, michely2012islands, ratsch2003nucleation, doerner1988stresses}.
 For the Ti islands on suspended Gr in Fig.~1, we find that changes in nucleation density and island size are visible depending on the Gr layer number.
-Each area shown in Fig.~1(a, b) received the same Ti flux, yet the island size increases and nucleation density decreases with increasing Gr layer number.
-Figure~2(a) shows this quantitatively in a plot of the Ti-island nucleation density for 1L-3L Gr following the deposition of 1~nm Ti at room temperature, while Fig.~2(b) shows histograms of the island areas.
-Figure~S2 and S3 show the details of the images from which we derived this data and the method used to determine the individual grain boundaries.
-Details of these measurements are given in Methods.
+Each area shown in Fig.~1(a,\,b) received the same Ti flux, yet the island size increases and nucleation density decreases with increasing Gr layer number.
+Figure~2(a) shows this quantitatively in a plot of the Ti island nucleation density for 1L-3L Gr following the deposition of 1~nm Ti at room temperature, while Fig.~2(b) shows histograms of the island areas.
+From this data we conclude that the difference in nucleation density between 1L Gr and 2L/3L Gr is statistically significant.
+Figure~S3 shows the details of the images from which we derived this data and the method used to determine the individual island boundaries.
+Details of these measurements are given in \textit{Methods}.

 We use this data in a mean-field diffusion theory to estimate the diffusion constant of Ti on suspended Gr.
-Assuming a constant flux of Ti from the evaporator to all regions of the sample, the nucleation density, N, can be expressed as \cite{venables1983surface}
+Assuming a constant flux of Ti from the evaporator to all regions of the sample, the nucleation density, $N$, can be expressed as \cite{venables1983surface}